ishaan2304/connect-4-game/README.md

 #  Connect 4 Game
 A classic Connect 4 game built using HTML, CSS, and JavaScript.
-This interactive two-player game challenges players to connect four pieces in a row before their oppone
+This interactive two-player game challenges players to connect four pieces in a row before their oppone.

 #   Features
 ✅ Interactive Gameplay – Two players take turns dropping pieces into the grid.